SimonDar/Fikse-Kodeprosjekt/README.md

 2. **functions**:
    - The `functions` directory is where I store my Firebase Cloud Functions.
-These are serverless functions that run in response to events triggered by Firebase features or HTTPS requests.
-Inside this directory, I usually have the code for these functions, along with a `package.json` file to manage dependencies.
+These are serverless functions that run in response to events triggered by Firestore requests, but could be expanded to support future HTTPS requests.
+Inside this directory, I have the code for these functions, along with a `package.json` file to manage dependencies seperatly from the main React project.
    - There are two firebase fucntions currently active

        - **`sendEmailOnNewReparasjon`**: